 An ISO 27001 certification requires a lot of information, time, effort, and manpower.
 Many CISOs fear that failing an ISO 27001 audit will result in the loss of customer trust.
 However, regardless of whether a business formally applies for ISO certification, it often uses many of the same processes and procedures.
 Companies follow these protocols because the industry recognizes them as standards.

 To ISO or Not To ISO?
 That is the Question

 Many compliance managers connect ISO 27001 compliance with the wrinkled nose look that often accompanies an old tuna sandwich.
 This is because these managers have a stale and outdated way of managing an ISO audit.
 Fortunately for compliance teams, now’s the time to rethink how this is done.
 An ISO Certification doesn’t have to be painful to achieve.
-With the proper tools and process, compliance teams can how to get an ISO Certification and protect both the business and the customer long term.
+With the proper ISO audit software and process, compliance teams can now achieve an ISO Certification and protect both the business and the customer long term.